-Creation of forms and use of form objects are available in PowerForms.
+Creation of forms and use of form objects are available in NiceLabel PowerForms Suite or higher.

 Contextual tab is a hidden tab that is displayed in the tab row when a specific form object is selected on the design surface.
-Contextual tabs appear on the right side of the standard Designer tabs.
+Contextual tabs appear on the right side of the standard Desktop Designer tabs.